apache/maven-wrapper/src/site/markdown/index.md

 <!--- TODO: check this feature -->

-This is a feature of Maven itself and the wrapper just happens to take it into account.
+This is a feature of Maven itself.
+The wrapper just happens to take it into account.
 Simply set `MAVEN_USER_HOME` to the desired path and the wrapper uses it as the base of the Maven distro installation.